desmos-labs/desmos/docs/architecture/adr-006-subspace-module.md

 - December 16th, 2021: First review;
 - January 06th, 2022: Second review;
 - January 13th, 2021: Third review;
-- January 14th, 2021: Fourth review.
+- January 14th, 2021: Fourth review;
+- January 17th, 2021: Fifth review.

 ## Status

-DRAFT
+PROPOSED

 ## Abstract
 This ADR defines the `x/subspaces` module which allows users to create and manage the representation of different social networks inside which contents will be created.